 2) Please share your course syllabus with with me as soon as possible.
 If that is not possible, please share the course objectives in an e-mail.
 This will allow me to plan a more impactful intervention within your course, with better learning outcomes for your students.

-3) Please plan to meet with me in person once per collaborative class session.
+3) Please plan to meet with me once per collaborative class session.
 When we meet, we will discuss effective primary source literacy strategies, and co-develop session outcomes.
 These meetings can be brief (and I am happy to come to you!).

 4) Please review IUCAT, the finding aids in Archives Online and Images Online, and the other pages in this guide, to see which archival holdings might be good matches for the assignments you have in mind.